OrquestraCD/cfn-tf-custom-types/resources/azurerm/Terraform-AzureRM-ManagedDisk/docs/README.md

 #### DiskSizeGb

 Specifies the size of the managed disk to create in gigabytes.
 If `create_option` is `Copy` or `FromImage`, then the value must be equal to or greater than the source's size.
+The size can only be increased.

 _Required_: No